mawrkus/learn-redux/README.md

 store.dispatch(addComment('Im-pre-ssive!!!'));
 ```

-#### More on async actions

-- You can use `redux-promise` or `redux-promise-middleware` to dispatch Promises instead of functions.
-- You can use `redux-observable` to dispatch Observables.
-- You can use the `redux-saga` middleware to build more complex asynchronous actions.
-- You can use the `redux-pack` middleware to dispatch promise-based asynchronous actions.
+There is a rich ecosystem of middlewares to deal with async actions: `redux-promise`, `redux-promise-middleware`, `redux-observable`, `redux-saga` (to build more complex asynchronous actions) or `redux-pack`.

-You can even write a custom middleware (see below).
+You can even write a your own custom middlewares...

 ### Middlewares